Katie1788/UnicornAttractor/README.md

 Next I created a home page.
 I had already created an app called 'home' by following the code institute tutorial, and created a 'templates' folder into which I had created an 'index.html' file.
 I had also created a 'views.py' file.
 Next, I added a 'urls.py' file to the app, and created a url for 'home'.
 I also added this to my list of urls under my 'ecommerce/urls.py' file.
 I then added a 'home' link to my list of links in my 'base.html' file, and lastly I added 'home' to my installed apps in 'settings.py'.

+I created a tracker app to add bugs and a features app to add features, added code to admin.py, models.py and forms.py and then migrated changes using the command line.
+Users need to be logged in to add features and are redirected back to login page if they are not logged in